mkschuster/bsfpython/doc/analysis_rnaseq_deseq.md

 - `Sample Group` A sample group this sample should be part of.
 Please note that this variable is used by the `bsf.analyses.rnaseq.Tuxedo`, but not the `bsf.analyses.rnaseq.DESeq` analysis.
 - `Sample Name` A (meaningful) sample name.
 - `PairedReads Exclude` for excluding particular `PairedReads` objects, equivalent to read groups in BAM files from a high-level analysis.
-  - `FALSE`to include a particular PairedReads object
+  - `FALSE` to include a particular PairedReads object
   - `TRUE`  to exclude a particular PairedReads object
-- `PairedReads Flow Cell` The flow cell identifier including the experiment name, and the flow cell barcode (e.g. BSF_0000_AAAAACXX).
+- `PairedReads Flow Cell` The flow cell identifier including the experiment name, and the flow cell barcode (e.g., BSF_0000_AAAAACXX).
-- `PairedReads Flow Cell Lane` The `PairedReads Flow Cell` identifier from above and the lane number (e.g. BSF_0000_AAAAACXX_2).
+- `PairedReads Flow Cell Lane` The `PairedReads Flow Cell` identifier from above and the lane number (e.g., BSF_0000_AAAAACXX_2).
 - `PairedReads Index 1` The index sequence of the i7 adapter.
 - `PairedReads Index 2` The index sequence of the i5 adapter.
 - `PairedReads Lane` The integer lane number.
 - `PairedReads ReadGroup`
-- `PairedReads Structure` The read structure in Picard format indicating the number of cycles for the first read, the first index read, the second index read, and the second read, if available (e.g. `51T8I` or `75T8I8I75T`).
+- `PairedReads Structure` The read structure in Picard format indicating the number of cycles for the first read, the first index read, the second index read, and the second read, if available (e.g., `51T8I` or `75T8I8I75T`).
 - `Reads1 Name` The logical name of the first read which will be used for file naming.
 - `Reads1 File` The path to the file representing the first read in the case of FASTQ files, or the unaligned BAM file.
 Absolute paths are used verbatim, relative paths are prepended with the BSF sample archive path configured in the user-specific configuration file.
 - `Reads2 Name` Equivalent to `Reads1 Name`.